 What Is Taught During Social Skills Therapy?

-Our social skills group therapy touches on many social, adaptive, vocational and self-help topics.
+The Club TLC program social skills group touches on many social, adaptive, vocational, and self-help topics.
 These topics are derived from the research-based curriculum, The PEERS Curriculum.
-PEERS was created at UCLA by Elizabeth Laugeson, which is a socially validated curriculum for peer-based social groups ( Laugeson, E. A. (2014).
-The PEERS curriculum for school based professionals: Social skills training for adolescents with autism spectrum disorder.
-New York: Routledge.).
+Created at UCLA by Elizabeth Laugeson1, the PEERS is a socially validated curriculum for peer-based social groups.
+Club TLC also incorporates the teachings of Social Thinking by Dr. Michelle Garcia Winner2, a well-known social skills clinician.

-Trading Information Electronic Communication (varies)
+- Trading Information Electronic Communication (varies)

-When Should You Join Club TLC?
+How Do I Join Club TLC?

 Club TLC is Part of Behavior TLC – An ABA Therapy Clinic with locations in Clear Lake and Cypress, Texas.
 The clinics are based around full-time day treatment therapy in one-on-one and group settings.
-In the clinic setting, we offer a full array of services from decreasing severe maladaptive behaviors, speech acquisition, adaptive skills like feeding and toileting, to early learner skills, and more.
+In the clinic setting, we offer a full array of services from decreasing severe maladaptive behaviors, speech acquisition, and adaptive skills like feeding and toileting, to early learner skills, and more.
 If you feel that you may be looking for a more encompassing daily treatment approach please feel free to contact one of our team members for a consultation!